aqav/obsidian-canvas-links/README.md

 # Canvas Links

-The [Obsidian](https://obsidian.md/) plugin show the links between "Canvas" and "File".
+The [Obsidian](https://obsidian.md/) plugin Show the "links" between Canvas and File

+Enable the plugin, then select command "Canvas Links: Open" to use

 Wish you like it :)